TUP-UTN-FRC-LCIII/springboot-spring-security/README.md

-# lciii-scaffolding
+# Spring Security Example

-This is the initial scaffolding
+This is an example of Spring Security